nielsgl/slidepay-ruby-sdk/README.md

 ## Note

-The SlidePay::Client class and SlidePay::ApiResource classes are not fully tested or functional.
+The SlidePay::Client class is largely untested and likely non-functional.

 Though I do not mention authentication in most examples following the authentication section of this document, an api_key or token, and an endpoint, can be supplied to any method that results triggers an API request.
 This flexibility allows for interacting with a single instance of a single ApiResource class without having to use the SlidePay module methods or the SlidePay::Client class.
 It also accommodates those developers who may wish to authenticate many SlidePay accounts within a single thread, such as inside a request context of a Rails application, or in a scheduled task, without having to repeatedly reset the SlidePay.token or SlidePay.api_key global values.